|

 Last Known Condition: Derelict, latterly used as an animal shelter

-Inside the church, all furniture has been removed except for the font and two pews at the back of the church and the remains of the vestry partition lying on the vestry floor.
-Elsewhere the tiled floor is strewn with manure and the windows are all broken.
-It is not known whether there are any plans for restoration or conversion, but given its location in a remote spot surrounded by occupied graves, any such work seems unlikely to happen in the forseeable future.
+Inside the church, all fixtures has been removed except for the font, two pews at the back and the remains of the vestry partition lying on the floor.
+The polychrome tile floor is strewn with manure and the windows are all broken.
+It is not known whether there are any plans for restoration, but given the state of the church and its remote location it seems unlikely.

 Davies, Graham (2001) 'Parish of Llanfihangel Penbedw.', http://members.multimania.co.uk/Graham_Davies/Cil100/Llanfihangel.html Retrieved 07.04.11.